Heading Up High: Background and release

-Armin van Buuren declared about the song “I wanted to create a song that was just totally unexpected and I’d been drawn to the sound of Kensington for some time.
+Armin van Buuren declared about the song “I wanted to create a song that was just totally unexpected and I'd been drawn to the sound of Kensington for some time.
 We really vibed well together and I think my long-time dance music fans may be surprised by some elements of this song.
 It just really soars and I get a great reaction whenever I play it out!
-It’s got the feel of worlds coming together.”
+It's got the feel of worlds coming together.”

 Reception

 According to Amanda Mesa from webmedia Dancing Astronaut, "Infectious and high-energy, “Heading Up High” is yet another example of Embrace’s genre-fluidity. [...]
-Overall, “Heading Up High” is a roller coaster across intense highs and lows that’ll leave you hanging on for more."
+Overall, “Heading Up High” is a roller coaster across intense highs and lows that'll leave you hanging on for more."

 Music video

-A music video to accompany the release of "Heading Up High" was first premired worldwide by MTV on 9 February 2016.
+A music video to accompany the release of "Heading Up High" was first premiered worldwide by MTV on 9 February 2016.
 The music video shows a live performance by both Armin van Buuren & Kensington in a prison populated by inmates.
 Hardwell appears as one of the prisoners of the video.
 The song encourages the captives literally to head up high towards a loophole.